Alys Liang 梁佳欣

 News*

-"Power of Waste-Aware Display Policies in Online Grocery Retail: A Unified Framework" coauthor with Sajjad Najafi, and Huanan Zhang is now available online.
-[SSRN]
+[2] Our paper "Power of Waste-Aware Display Policies in Online Grocery Retail: A Unified Framework" coauthor with Sajjad Najafi, and Huanan Zhang is now available online [Link]

 Papers Teaching Industry Immersions Research Exploration Curriculum Vitae